codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/preview-environments.md

 1. Run security scans, quality checks and everything else we need to decided if the Pull request is valid
 1. Create a namespace with the same name as the pull request branch.
 Deploy the pull Request and expose it as a URL that has the same name as the branch as well
-1. Notify the developere that deployment has finished by commenting on the Pull Request
-1. Run Smoke tests against the temporary environment

 Here is an example pipeline that does all these tasks